14 Monitoring Performance

 Influencing Interconnect Processing

-Once your interconnect is operative, you cannot significantly influence its performance.
+After your interconnect is operative, you cannot significantly influence its performance.
 However, you can influence an interconnect protocol's efficiency by adjusting the interprocess communication (IPC) buffer sizes.

 Although you rarely need to set the